-Masks are currently required for both vaccinated and unvaccinated individuals as per the Bishop’s guidance.
-Masks are available in the Narthex.
+Masks are currently optional for both vaccinated and unvaccinated individuals as per the Bishop’s guidance.
+Masks will continue to be available in the Narthex, and we have additional space set aside if you would prefer to continue social distancing and wearing masks.
 Please take care of yourself!
 We will update this page if anything changes (or join our Flocknote community for regular updates).

 Bishop Stowe to End the General Dispensation as of the First Sunday of Advent, November 28, 2021

 Effective Sunday, November 28, 2021, Bishop Stowe, OFM Conv. will officially end the general dispensation from the obligation to attend Mass on Sundays and Holy Days.
 Those who are vulnerable or immune-compromised because of age or health reasons are under no obligation to attend Mass at the risk of their well-being.
 Parishes should continue to offer the celebration of the Mass via live stream for those who cannot risk attending Mass in person at the present time.
 The full decree with an accompanying reflection on the importance of Sunday Mass and the moral obligation to attend by Fr.
 Anthony McLaughlin, JCD, pastor of Sts.
 Peter and Paul in Danville, is available below.

 We received the following message from the Diocese regarding mask requirements on July 30th:

 As Covid infections continue to rise and with greater understanding of how easily the Delta variant spreads, effective immediately the mask requirement for all people at Mass, all liturgies, and all other meetings that take place on parish grounds is reinstated.
 Furthermore, congregational singing should be greatly reduced or eliminated until further notice.
 All people eligible for vaccination should also seek it as soon as possible.

 We received the following message from the Diocese regarding staff vaccination requirements on August 17th: